lon9/SaySoundCloud/README.md

 ## Usage

 1. Prepare sounds and execute tools for make database of sounds. (see tools directory)
-1. make `.env` file.
+1. Make `.env` file.
-1. run `docker-compose up -d` to start service.
+1. Run `docker-compose up -d` to start service.

 ## Contribution